Square's bitcoin move has caused internal disagreement: CEO Dorsey

-NEW YORK (Reuters) - Square Inc’s decision to allow users of its mobile app to buy and sell bitcoin this year was a “pretty contentious move within the company” and remains a source of internal tension, the payment processor’s CEO Jack Dorsey said on Wednesday.
+NEW YORK (Reuters) - Square Inc’s (SQ.N) decision to allow users of its mobile app to buy and sell bitcoin this year was a “pretty contentious move within the company” and remains a source of internal tension, the payment processor’s CEO Jack Dorsey said on Wednesday.

-Speaking at a cryptocurrency conference in New York, Dorsey, who is also the chief executive of Twitter Inc, reiterated his support for the virtual coin, but noted that not everyone within Square shared his views, including members of the board.
+Speaking at a cryptocurrency conference in New York, Dorsey, who is also the chief executive of Twitter Inc (TWTR.N), reiterated his support for the virtual coin, but noted that not everyone within Square shared his views, including members of the board.

 “We have a lot of healthy skepticism in the company and a lot of people were certainly skeptics of this technology,” Dorsey said.
 “There is still a lot of skepticism, and still a lot of debate and disagreements and fights, but that is where the magic happens.”